 The Love affirmation bracelet peyote pattern uses a variation of flat peyote stitch called two drop peyote.
 The basics of two drop peyote stitch are the same as regular peyote stitch, except you pick up two beads per stitch.
 Like regular peyote stitch, there is an even count version of the stitch and an odd count version of the stitch.

-Because the first row of the Love affirmation pattern uses six columns of two beads each, it is even count peyote stitch.
+Since the first row of the Love affirmation pattern uses six columns of two beads each, it is an even count peyote stitch.
 Even count peyote stitch is always slightly easier than odd count peyote stitch.
 Note that the difference is very slight and it will only take one project to learn odd count peyote, so never avoid learning the odd count version.
 It makes your patterns much more fun when you can center designs!